Modeling CO Line Profiles in Shocks of W28 and IC44: Nature of shocks in W28 and IC 443

 \subsection{Shocks in IC443}

 IC 443 is another example of a supernova explosion adjacent to molecular clouds, which produces shock interactions across a range of densities.
-X-ray studies has revealed the progenitor of IC443 to be a neutron stars.
+X-ray studies have revealed the { compact stellar remnant of the} progenitor of IC443 to be a neutron star \citep{olbert01,swartz15}.
 An extremely well-studied object, IC 443 is a textbook example of shock-molecular cloud interaction.

-Its morphology is mixed, with pristine shell-like structures where shocks interacts with molecular clouds in the Northeastern and Southwestern regions, all indicated by emission from in Xray, sub-mm and far infrared.
-Early study of \cite{van_dishoeck_submillimeter_1993} reveals that shocks mainly occur at dense regions forming a flat ring shape in the North-East and South-West.
-The observations in sub-mm are best explained by multiple shocks, each accelerated differently based on densities.
-There are evidences that shock into high-density gases are potential accelerator of cosmic rays up to TeV energies, through correlation of gamma-ray observation and shock into molecular gas.
+Its morphology is mixed, with pristine shell-like structures where shocks interact with molecular clouds in the Northeastern and Southwestern regions, all indicated by emission from in X-ray, sub-mm, and far-infrared.
+Early study by \cite{van_dishoeck_submillimeter_1993} revealed that shocks mainly occur at dense regions forming a flat ring shape in the southern portion of the SNR.
+The observations in the sub-mm are best explained by shocks into clumps of gas, each accelerated differently based on densities.
+There is evidence that shock into high-density gases is a potential accelerator of cosmic rays up to TeV energies, through the correlation of gamma-ray observation and shock into molecular gas.

 The preshock material likely takes a range of densities from lower density outer shells to higher density cores.
 Observations and theoretical modeling supports the presence of gas with preshock density \(\sim 10^3- 10^4 \rm cm^{-3}\) in the southern ridge of IC 443.
-Observations of H$_2$ and CO emission from \cite{van_dishoeck_submillimeter_1993}, \cite{burton_ic_1987}, \cite{rho_near-infrared_2001}, \cite{cesarsky_isocam_1999} have revealed clumps of various densities within IC 443, whose preshock properties are mainly probed with excitation models.
-Mid-IR 6.9 \(\rm \mu m\) observation and modeling of H2 S(5) prediction of \cite{reach_supernova_2019} further strengthen a similar range of preshock density using direct H$_2$ line profile fitting.
-In this work, we make used of CO observations from \cite{van_dishoeck_submillimeter_1993}, \cite{rho_near-infrared_2001} in concordance with shock properties predicted with various molecular lines emission.
+Observations of H$_2$ and CO emission \citep{van_dishoeck_submillimeter_1993,burton_ic_1987,rho_near-infrared_2001, cesarsky_isocam_1999} revealed clumps of various densities within IC 443, whose preshock properties are mainly probed with excitation models.
+Mid-IR 6.9 \(\rm \mu m\) observation and modeling of H$_2$ S(5) prediction of \cite{reach_supernova_2019} further strengthen a similar range of preshock density using direct H$_2$ line profile fitting.
+In this work, we make used of CO observations from \cite{van_dishoeck_submillimeter_1993} and \cite{rho_near-infrared_2001} in concordance with shock properties predicted with various molecular lines emission.